tjmccoll/RPS6KB1_transcriptionalControl/README.md

 4. The CARNIVAL network inference code (section 6) includes details for commenting in/out lines of code to run CARNIVAL with either the aerobic or resistance exercise data.

 ### File list
+#### CytoscapeNetworks
+* '250202_networks.cys': contains eight versions of the generated CARNIVAL networks.
+For both the aerobic and resistance exercise data, the file contains CARNIVAL specific networks for all exercise sensors, intracellular sensors, hormonal sensors, and the inverse CARNIVAL network.
 #### Dickinson_2018
 * 'GSE107934_RAW': contains the raw RNAseq count data from Dickinson et al. 2018
 #### Outputs